Al Jean: Further work on The Simpsons

 Jean was one of the writers and producers who worked on The Simpsons Movie, a feature-length film released in 2007.
 The show's voice cast was signed on to do the film in 2001, and work then began on the script.
 The Simpsons producers were initially worried that creating a film would have a negative effect on the show, as they did not have enough crew to focus their attention on both projects.
 As the show progressed, additional writers and animators were hired so that both the show and the film could be produced at the same time.
 Groening and Brooks were therefore able to invite Jean (who continued to work as show runner on the television show) to produce the film with them.

 Jean frequently appears on the Simpsons DVD audio commentaries for episodes which he has collaborated on.
 He told IGN that he enjoys doing them because he has not seen some of the episodes in ten to fifteen years, and "it's kind of like a reunion to see some of the people that I worked with before, so it's a really pleasant experience."

-As of 2020, he is joint showrunner with Matt Selman, running four to six episodes per season himself beginning with the season thirty-three.
-Jean has also co-written and produced a number of Simpsons shorts, including: The Longest Daycare, nominated for the Academy Award for Best Animated Short Film; The Force Awakens from Its Nap and When Billie Met Lisa, which were both nominated for the Primetime Emmy Award for Outstanding Short Form Animated Program; and The Simpsons | Balenciaga, which won the 2022 Clio Award for Film - Scripted.
+From 2020 to 2025, he was joint showrunner with Matt Selman, running four to six episodes per season himself beginning with season thirty-three.
+Jean has also co-written and produced a number of Simpsons shorts, including: The Longest Daycare, nominated for the Academy Award for Best Animated Short Film; The Force Awakens from Its Nap and When Billie Met Lisa, which were both nominated for the Primetime Emmy Award for Outstanding Short Form Animated Program; and The Simpsons Balenciaga, which won the 2022 Clio Award for Film - Scripted.

+In November 2025, Jean announced that he would step down as showrunner of the show after serving for nearly 25 years in the role.
+The last episode where he served as showrunner was the episode "Bad Boys... for Life?", which was written by him.
+Selman took over the full showrunning duties afterwards, while Jean remains on the show as a writer and consulting producer.